Marta Mitjans

 Marta Mitjans (born 28 December 2006) is a Spanish middle-distance runner.
 She is the national under-20 record holder over 800 metres both outdoors and indoors.

-Career
+Biography

+Mitjans started in athletics at the age of six years-old in Arenys de Mar, having favoured the training over swimming.
 She is a member of Facsa Playas de Castellón, and is coached by Alfonso Guillén.
 She placed fifth over 800 metres at the senior Spanish Athletics Championships in 2024, running a personal best time of 2:03.92.
 She placed seventh overall in the 800 metres at the 2024 World Athletics U20 Championships in Lima, Peru, lowering her personal best to 2:03.20 in the semi-final.
 In October 2024, she won the Spanish national title in the mile run at the Spanish Road Running Championships in Albacete.